pitluga/supply_drop/README.md

 Applies the pending changes to all the servers.

+    cap puppet:syntax_check

+Locally syntax checks all the puppet files and erb templates.
+Requires you to have puppet installed locally.

 You can specify that one of your servers should not be puppeted by setting the :nopuppet flag to true, like so.
 It will then be skipped by all the above commands.

     role :weird_thing, '33.33.33.33', :nopuppet => true